GENESIS-AI-Hub/OpenBeavs/README.md

 ## Project Structure

-- `front/`: Contains the React frontend application.
+- `front/`: A customized fork of Open WebUI with A2A Agent Registry support.
 - `back/`: Contains the FastAPI backend application.
 - `deploy.sh`: A script to deploy both applications to Google Cloud Run.
-- `open-webui/`: A customized fork of Open WebUI with A2A Agent Registry support.

 ## Open WebUI & Agent Registry